Introduction

 Key Features

-• Works on up to 5 devices at once (Windows, Mac, iPad, Android)
+- Use on up to 5 devices at the same time (Windows, Mac, iOS, Android)

 Pros

-• AI-powered features not available in Office 2024
+- Access to AI-powered tools that are not available with Office 2024

 Cons